19.20. libeufin-ebisync.conf(5)#

 DESTINATION

 Where should the ebics file be stored?
-This can only be azure-blob-storage.
+This can either be azure-blob-storage or none.

 AZURE_API_URL